 EMR – RECOVAS

-Recycling and reusing of EV cells from obsolete vehicles at scale
+Recycling and reuse of EV cells from obsolete vehicles at scale

 - Project will create a circular supply chain for electric vehicle batteries in the UK.